-Management's assessments and assumptions regarding the capitalization of exploration and developments costs and the future recoverability of such costs are subject to significant measurement uncertainty.
-Management's assessments of recoverability are based on, among other things, the period for which the Company has the right to explore in the specific area, the decision of the Company to discontinue activities in the specific area or the existence of sufficient data to indicate that, although a development in the specific area is likely to proceed, the carrying amount of the asset is unlikely to be recovered in full by the way of a successful development or by a sale.
-These assumptions and estimates could change in the future and this could materially affect the carrying value and the ultimate recoverability of the amounts recorded for mineral properties and deferred expenditures.
+Management's capitalization of exploration and developments costs and assumptions regarding the future recoverability of such costs are subjects to significant measurement uncertainty.
+Management's assessment of recoverability is based on, amoung other things, the period for wich the entity has the right to explore in the specific area, the decision of the Company to discontinue activities in specific area or sufficient date exist to indicate that, although a development in the specific area is likely to proceed, the carrying amount of the exploration an evaluation asset is unlikely to be recovered in full from successful development or by sale.
+These assumptions and estimates could change in the future and this could materially affect the carrying value and the ultimate recoverability of the amounts recorded for mineral properties and deffered expenditures.